 sudo chmod 600 /etc/msmtprc

 Duplicate the config file to ~/.msmtprc if you want to provide email configuration for your user as well.
+Don’t forget to update the accounts accordingly.

 Now configure the recipients for your systems users by setting the recipients in /etc/aliases.
 Make sure, that you don’t have trailing spaces behind the email addresses: